 |

-"Let our Poms leave an Impression on your heart"
+"Let our puppies leave an impression on your heart"

 |